Inputs#

 • AttributeError – If bt lacks a peaks attribute.

-• ValueError – If bt.peaks is empty.
+• ValueError – If bt.peaks is empty, or scale_priority contains an unknown key.

 class HarmonicSequence(frames: List[HarmonicInput], times: ndarray | None = None)[source]#